buildplan/docker/Headscale/README.md

     cd /path/to/headscale-deploy
     ```
 2. Ensure all configuration files (`docker-compose.yaml`, `headscale/config/config.yaml`, `headplane/config.yaml`) are created and customized as needed (domains, email, secrets).
-3. Ensure your DNS records are pointing correctly to your server IP.
+3.  **Verify DNS records** are pointing correctly to your server IP and have propagated.
-4. Ensure ports 80 and 443 are open in your firewall.
+4.  **Verify firewall rules** allow inbound traffic on TCP ports 80 and 443.
 5. Start the services:
     ```bash
     docker compose up -d